Sieva-cmd/My-Gallery/README.md

 - if you don't have a folder cd Documents and mkdir myProject
 - cd myProject and write the command below to clone repository
 - git clone https://github.com/Sieva-cmd/My-Gallery.git
 - Bingo!
-You have Pitches application in your machine
+You have My Gallery application in your machine

 ## Requirements
 - have a python enviroment
 - install git
 - install Django

 ## Installation